ibst1/allele-spectrum/README.md

 We can analyze the allele frequency spectrum using publically available data.
 Prado-Martinez (2013) collected and sequenced DNA from 79 great apes representing 5 species (Gorilla, Pan troglodytes, Pan paniscus, Pongo abelii, Pongo pygmaeus) and 9 humans.
 They identified the sites that are different from the human reference genome.
 In some cases, individuals within a species will be similar (allele is fixed), in other cases there will be genetic variation within a species (allele is polymorphic).
 For the 25 Pan troglodytes (chimpanzee) specimens, they identified 25 million fixed sites (script: `chimp_count_fixed.sh`).
 As before, we can separate the genetic differences in four classes (script: `primates_extract_groups_fixed.sh`, `primates_extract_groups_fixed_helper.sh`).
 This reveals that A<>G and C<>T diversity is much higher than the other types (file: `outdata/primates_groups.Pan_troglodytes_fixed.tsv`), which is expected if it is a result of transitions.

-In fact, if we compare the genetic diversity between chimpanzees and humans with human de novo mutations and total human genetic diversity, the patterns are strikingly similar.
+If we compare the genetic diversity between chimpanzees and humans with human de novo mutations and total human genetic diversity, the patterns are strikingly similar (`make_plots.R`).
 This is true whether we include only fixed alleles (fig. 2) or both fixed and polymorphic alleles (fig. 3).

 <figure>
   <img src="figures/DNM+SNP+Pan_fixed.png" alt="DNM, 1000 genomes, Homo/Pan troglodytes (fixed)" width=400px/>